kbsrunschi/fibonacci_app/README.md

 ## Improvements

 Given a more complex application, I would add a Drakefile to automate pushing and pulling Docker images, the set up of a database and dependent containers, and shorthand commands to build, test, start, and exec into the container images.
 Nginx and Gunicorn could be added to support high traffic.
+Lastly, I would add a database to persist data between sessions and some frontend code to enable uses to view this tool in their web browser.

 # Feature/Flow Refactor <a name="feature_refactor"></a>